- This event has passed.

 Judgement of Paris: California versus France

-Our Judgement of Paris wine class pits two of our favorite wine countries in an epic battle of uncorked fury.
+Our Judgement of Paris wine class pits two favorite wine countries in an epic battle of uncorked fury.
 Our series of VERSUS classes are hugely popular, and this is one of the shining jewels.
-France was the undisputed heavyweight champ of the wine world until 1976 when California unseated the Gallic winemakers at the Judgement of Paris wine tasting.
+France was the undisputed heavyweight champ of the wine world until 1976, when California unseated the Gallic winemakers at the Judgement of Paris wine tasting.

 What is the Judgement of Paris?

-George’s reporting on what came to be known as “The Judgement of Paris” had a dramatic effect on the American wine-buying public.
-By the early 1980’s, Napa had become shorthand for luxury-level wines.
+George’s reporting on what came to be known as “The Judgement of Paris” dramatically affected the American wine-buying public.
+By the early 1980s, Napa had become shorthand for luxury-level wines.

 We first met George at a mutual friend’s winery.
-He had just published an account of that historical tasting, and the book soon went on to become an international bestseller.
+He had just published an account of that historical tasting, and the book soon became an international bestseller.

 Here’s the review of Taber’s book “Judgement of Paris” from Publishers Weekly: